sund0g/docker-tutorial/docker-and-kubernetes/workflow/README.md

 ## Project-specific setup

-This lesson requires some additional setup as follows,
+This lesson requires some additional setup as follows below. **NOTE:** The "frontend" directory is not checked into the repo because its contents will be created in [step 3](#3)

 1. Install [Nodejs](https://nodejs.org/) from either the website, (via download), or if on a Mac, via Brew